How much will seminary cost?

 SAIACS’ MA and MTh degrees have given entry into PhD programmes in the UK and USA.

 Our living credentials are our graduates and our resident and visiting faculty.
 Now serving the Lord Jesus and his church in Asia and beyond, hundreds of our graduates are faculty of theological institutions.
-In fact, SAIACS is the largest provider of faculty in different disciplines to evangelical theological institutions in India and many more are missionaries, pastors, and leaders in mission organizations.
+In fact, SAIACS is the largest provider of faculty in different disciplines to evangelical theological institutions in India and many more are pastors and leaders in Christian organizations.

 How long does it take to complete a postgraduate degree at SAIACS?